Anatomic & Molecular Pathology

 - Brenda J. Sweeney, Technical Director, SCT(ASCP), Chief Supervisory Cytotechnologist

-Recent volumes and case mix are as follows:
+Recent volumes and case mix are:

 The laboratory has incorporated several major innovations in clinical service delivery in recent years.
 The most significant are the complete conversion of the gynecologic cytology volume to the new liquid-based collection methods and the implementation of computer-automated cervical cytology screening.
 The laboratory now uses the most up-to-date clinical instrumentation and continues to test and develop new methods.
 Other innovations have been in the application of immunologic and molecular diagnostic tests to cytologic specimens.
 The laboratory offers a full range (via collaboration with the immunopathology service) of ancillary markers on cytologic specimens, in order to make optimal use of limited cytologic specimen material.
 In addition, the use of flow cytometric analysis for lymphoma workup has become a routine procedure.